-The goal is to increase water intake, so if the body can’t get it from liquid, it attempts to get this needed water from food.
-For a great article on how to up your water intake through thoughtful food choices, check out THIS ONE.
+The goal is to increase water intake, so if the body can’t get it from liquid, it attempts to get the needed water from food.
+I wrote a fun article on how to up your water intake through thoughtful food choices.

 How much water do you need to drink every day?

 The general guideline for hydration is to drink half your body weight in ounces of water every day.
 So, if you are a 120 pound female, you would drink 60 ounces of water a day.

-What window do you recommend starting with?
+What eating window do you start with?

 How to adjust the eating/fasting windows?

-Once you’ve figured out a good rhythm and pattern utilizing a 12-hour window, start to adjust your times.
-I would advise adjusting your window by a half-hour (or even an hour) each week.
+Once you’ve figured out a good rhythm and pattern utilizing the 12-hour window, start to adjust your times.
+I adjusted my window by a half-hour (or sometimes an hour) each week.

 How to find that ‘sweet spot’ with your eating time?

-Ideally, you want your window to open and to start eating when you are hungry, but not to the point of ‘starving’.
+In an ideal world, you want to ‘open the window’ and start eating when you are hungry, but not to the point of ‘starving’.
 Try not to watch the clock or force yourself to eat if you aren’t hungry.

 Should I be tracking things during IF?

-What do I eat?
+What the heck do I eat?

 It’s important to choose healthy, fresh foods as much as possible while you are following intermittent fasting.
-A popular saying is “eat as close to the ground”.
+A popular saying is “eat close to the ground”.

-Another great way to think of this is to choose foods that remain as close to how Mother Nature created them.
-So avoid items that have been altered so much they no longer resemble their natural form.
+Another great way to think of this is to choose foods that still look the way Mother Nature created them.
+I try to avoid any items that no longer resemble their natural form.

 What about night shifts?

 I am fairly consistent with my eating on the days I intermittently fast.
-I have a schedule that works well during day shift, so when I find myself working nights, I keep it simple by flipping my times.
+I have a schedule that works well during day shift, so when I find myself working nights, I keep it super simple by just flipping my times.
 I just take the AM off the time and change it to PM.
-Easy!

 It took a lot of trial and error and writing down So.
 Many.
 Things before I settled on this system, so I am fairly committed to it.
 Give it a try and see if it works for you!

-What does your typical day look like?
+What does a typical day look like?

-Breaking the fast (Meal One):
+Breaking my fast (Meal One):

 The key here is to listen to how your body feels and whether you are truly hungry.
 It’s important to make sure that you are not just eating because you have a break or have downtime and are bored.

 Tip: Don’t try to make someone else’s ‘food timeline’ fit your body or your needs.
 Trust your body and it’s signals.

 What about dinner?

 Meal prepping helps me eliminate the ‘I don’t have time’ or ‘I don’t have the energy’ excuses.
-Instead, I just heat up a meal-prepped dinner when I get home.
-It takes less than 10 minutes and I know I am choosing something that will serve my health goals.
+Instead, I just heat up a meal-prepped dinner.
+It takes less than 10 minutes and I know I am choosing something that will serve my goals.

 Should those who work long shifts bother with IF?

 YES!
 I absolutely believe that implementing an intermittent fasting protocol is possible for healthcare professionals.
 It is something simple you can do that will have a direct positive impact on your life and health.
-It’s also easy to maintain once you get started.

-The first couple of weeks may be a little challenging and may even raise eyebrows from coworkers, but you will get into a rhythm fairly quickly and your body will respond to IF.
-Stick with it and trust the process.
+The first couple of weeks may be a little challenging and may even raise some eyebrows from coworkers, but you will get into a rhythm fairly quickly and your body will respond to IF.

 It’s important to stay consistent on your days ‘off’ from fasting.
 You can cycle in and out of intermittent fasting but make sure you are eating mindfully on the days you are not adhering to an eating window.

 Remember, making healthy food choices is a good choice any day!
-Regardless if you are following intermittent fasting or not!
+Regardless if you are following intermittent fasting or not.